 How to Nail Down Hardwood Flooring

 Hardwood flooring is a beautiful product of nature with inherent variations in appearance.
-But before you begin, it’s important to note that it is the owner’s and installer’s responsibility to inspect and accept products prior to installation.
+But before you begin the installation, it’s important to note that it is the owner’s and installer’s responsibility to inspect and accept products.
 If a flooring board is not acceptable, do not install it and contact the seller immediately.
 Once a board has been nailed or glued down, it is deemed accepted by the installer and/or owner.
 Manufacturers generally deny any responsibility for judgment errors and/or for poor installation quality of their products.

-Tools and Accessories Needed for Nail Down Installation:
+Tools and Accessories Needed for Nail Down Hardwood Floor Installation:

 - Power Miter saw